kolypto/py-good/README.rst

    This works like this:

-   a.
-Test that the input has a matching type (``dict``)
+   1. Test that the input has a matching type (``dict``)
-   b.
-For each key in the input mapping, matching keys are selected from
+   2. For each key in the input mapping, matching keys are selected from the schema
-      the schema
-   c.
-Validate input values with the corresponding value in the schema.
+   3. Validate input values with the corresponding value in the schema.

    In addition, certain keys can be marked as
    ```Required`` <#required>`__ and ```Optional`` <#optional>`__.
 The